-- A class of exhibits representing the horticulture and plant science projects will be included in the 1.
-Kentucky State Fair.
-Entries will be limited to one project per class from each county.
-Examples of acceptable exhibits are listed below.
-Plants, photographs or other visual aids are necessary for most projects.
-The class will be governed by the following: - Exhibits will be judged on the quality of the primary (horticulture) project work. a. - All plants exhibited MUST have been grown by the 4-Hers for at least 6 months. b.
-Exceptions will be made with terrariums, dish gardens and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - Items improperly entered will be disqualified.
-C. - Exhibits entered with pesticide residue will be disqualified and disposed of. d. - Care will be provided for all plants.
-However, because of low light, etc., no e. guarantee can be made that the plants will be returned in their original condition.
-Plants are entered at the risk of the exhibitor. - Vegetable entries should be fresh.
-Do not stick toothpicks in produce. f. - For KY State Fair securely attach the 4-H Identification Card (4LO-11SO) to the exhibit in a g. location which can be seen by the public once the item is placed or displayed.
+most projects.
+The class will be governed by the following:

+- a.
+Exhibits will be judged on the quality of the primary (horticulture) project work. - b.
+All plants exhibited MUST have been grown by the 4-Hers for at least 6 months.
+Exceptions will be made with terrariums, dish gardens and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - c.
+Items improperly entered will be disqualified. - d.
+Exhibits entered with pesticide residue will be disqualified and disposed of. - e.
+Care will be provided for all plants.
+However, because of low light, etc., no guarantee can be made that the plants will be returned in their original condition.
+Plants are entered at the risk of the exhibitor. - f.
+Vegetable entries should be fresh.
+Do not stick toothpicks in produce. - g.
+For KY State Fair securely attach the 4-H Identification Card (4LO-11SO) to the exhibit in a location which can be seen by the public once the item is placed or displayed.
 Attach neatly with tape; punch a hole in the corner of the ID tag and attach with a string or rubber band; or attach card to a floral pick and insert in the pot. - h.
 Youth should NOT use garden soil in containers.
-Use well-drained, diseasefree potting soil for all containers.
+Use well-drained, disease-free potting soil for all containers.

-Environmental Awareness (such as but not limited to) a one page description of project must 561 accompany entry item (typed or printed neatly) to be eligible for entry.
+Environmental Awareness (such as but not limited to) a one page description of project must accompany entry item (typed or printed neatly) to be eligible for entry.

-- Tree planting on city property, roadways, parks, etc. A.
+- A. Tree planting on city property, roadways, parks, etc.

-- В. Home landscaping
+- B. Home landscaping

+- C. Composting

+- Production and Marketing (such as but not limited to)

+- A. Vegetable garden planted for home and/or market use.

+- B. The planting, production, or management of fruit plantings.

+- The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials.

+- Experimental Horticulture (such as, but not limited to) A one page description of project must accompany entry item (type or printed neatly) to be eligible for entry.

+- A. "Science Fair" type of exhibit involving experimental work with plants

+- B. Comparison of different varieties of vegetables or annual flowers

+- C. Comparison of mulching or other cultural practices

+- Horticultural Project Exhibits (such as, but not limited to) A one page description of project must accompany entry item (type or printed neatly) to be eligible for entry.

+- A. How to propagate plants

+- B. How to force spring bulbs

-- Composting C.
+- C. How to start seeds

-- 562 Production and Marketing (such as but not limited to) - A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - 563 Experimental Horticulture (such as, but not limited to) A one page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - "Science Fair" type of exhibit involving experimental work with plants - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices - Horticultural Project Exhibits (such as, but not limited to) A one page description of 564 project must accompany entry item (type or printed neatly) to be eligible for entry. - A. How to propagate plants - В. How to force spring bulbs - C. How to start seeds - D. How to graft cacti - How to dry herbs
+- D. How to graft cacti

+- E. How to dry herbs

-Plant Display: Youth should NOT use garden soil in containers.
+- Plant Display: Youth should NOT use garden soil in containers.
 Use well-drained, disease-free potting media for all containers.

 - 565 Terrariums

-- 566 Dish gardens (desert or tropical)
+- Dish gardens (desert or tropical)

-- 567 Vegetable container gardens (grown in container - not dug out of the garden)
+- Vegetable container gardens (grown in container not dug out of the garden)

-- 568 Annual container gardens-(non-vegetable)
+- Annual container gardens-(non-vegetable)

-- 569 House plants
+- House plants

 - 570 Hanging baskets

-- Herb Container Garden 571
+- 571 Herb Container Garden

 - 572 Window Box Display

 - 573 Upcycle Container Garden (Previously used container recycled, example, wood pallet garden)